AlonNT/pl-reproduce/README.md

 ## How To Run

-Create 3 different conda environments, where the only difference is the PyTorch Lightning version:

 1. Create 3 different conda environments, where the only difference between them is PyTorch Lightning version:
 ```shell
 conda env create -f environment-lightning-1-5-4.yml